 - Compensation for personal injury (not including compensation for lost wages)

 - Property acquired in exchange for one of the above

 Marital property is everything else.

 However, complexities arise when separate property is commingled with marital property.
-For example, your spouse brings a house into a marriage, but money is still owed on the house, which is currently being paid with marital funds.
+For example, your spouse brings a house into a marriage, but money owed on the house, which currently pays with marital funds.
 In addition, maintenance of the home is also paid with marital funds.
-Moreover, the home has appreciated or depreciated during the course of the marriage.
+Moreover, the home has appreciated or depreciated during the marriage.

-In the above example, there are many issues involving the classification of the home as marital property or separate property.
-An experienced family law attorney can assist you with issues such as the classification of property in a divorce.
+In the above example, many issues involve classifying the home as marital property or separate property.
+An experienced Frisco divorce attorney can assist you with issues such as property classification in a divorce.

-We offer accurate information and experienced advice, from a legal team of John J. Pfister Jr. and Charity K. Borserine, family law attorneys with more than 30 years of combined experience, including Mr. Pfister, who is a Board Certified Family Law Specialist (certified by the Texas Board of Legal Specialization).
+We offer accurate information and experienced advice from a legal team of John J. Pfister Jr. and Charity K. Borserine, family law attorneys with more than 30 years of combined experience, including Mr. Pfister.
+He is a Board Certified Family Law Specialist (certified by the Texas Board of Legal Specialization).
 We will provide you with your options and guard your legal interests.